-Most Early Childhood coursework in the program is practicumbased.
+Most Early Childhood coursework in the program is practicum-based.
 Students conduct assignments and receive observation and instruction at an early childhood location in or near where students work or volunteer.
-Students in this program are required to complete 16-32 hours of practicum for each Early Childhood course in which a practicum is a required part of the course.
+Students in this program are required to complete 16-48 hours of practicum for each Early Childhood course for which a practicum is a requirement.
 If you do not have access to an early childhood setting, please contact your adviser or the Early Childhood Department Chair to discuss degree and course options that meet your educational goals.

 The U.S. Department of Education requires NPC to annually publish cost and time for completion data on Career & Technical Education certificate programs.
 Data is only posted for certificate programs meeting minimum federal enrollment guidelines.
 You can access the current data online at www.npc.edu/early-childhood-studies.
-Associate of Arts in Early Childhood (AAEC)